Daisylink

 Device Selection

 The Standard Library offers the Sel() command to activate devices on the chain.
-To blink the status LED on the second device on the Daisylink chain, use Sel(2) followed by StatLed(200,200,50).
+To blink the status LED on the second device on the Daisylink chain, the host will issue Sel(2) followed by StatLed(200,200,50).
 The LED will blink 50 times on the second module in the stream.

-Daisylinked devices on a stream are addressed from 1.
+Daisylinked devices on a stream are addressed by their count, starting with 1 as the first module connected to a host.
 The fourth device on the bus is selected using 'Sel(4)'.

 Broadcast